longnguyencbct/Multidisciplinary_Project_Group4/demo/main-demo/README.md

         This script terminates both producer and consumer processes across all topics, ensuring all processes are stopped cleanly.

 ## **What Happens in the Process**

-- **Setup Script**: The `setup.sh` script ensures that any previous compiled extensions are removed and rebuilds the necessary extensions using `setup.py`.
 - **Docker Containers**: The `docker-compose up` command builds and starts the Docker containers, setting up the environment for the demonstration.
 - **Demonstration Scripts**: Each demonstration script runs the producer and/or consumer scripts for the specified topics in separate GNOME terminals, simulating real-time data flow and processing.
 - **Termination Scripts**: Scripts like `kill_all_producer`, `kill_all_consumer`, and `kill_all_producer_consumer` provide functionality to cleanly terminate all running processes.